luckyframework/lucky/README.md

 Lucky is still in it's early stages.
 A guide will be written once the API is more stabilized.

+## Testing

+You need to make sure to install the Crystal dependencies.
+1. Run `crystal deps`
+1. Run `crystal spec` from the project root.

 ## Sign up for updates

 Sign up for updates on new blog posts, guides, and new releases at the [Lucky website](http://luckyframework.org)